CiKu370/OSIF/README.md

 # OSIF ( open source information facebook )
-OSIF is an accurate facebook account information gathering, all sensitive information can be easily gathered even though the target converts all of its privacy to (only me), though the data will still be easy to collect.
-Sensitive information about residence, date of birth, occupation, phone number and email address.
+OSIF is an accurate facebook account information gathering, all sensitive information can be easily gathered even though the target converts all of its privacy to (only me), Sensitive information about residence, date of birth, occupation, phone number and email address.

 # [ Installation ]
 ```